iamsome1/grid-pathfinding-html5/README.md

 All algorithms support optional diagonal motion (with octile distance heuristic and corner-cutting prevention).

 ## Live demo (GitHub Pages)

-Once GitHub Pages is enabled for this repository, your demo will be available at:

 - https://iamsome1.github.io/grid-pathfinding-html5/

-Enable Pages in: Settings → Pages → Build and deployment → Source: "Deploy from a branch"; Branch: "main" and "/ (root)".
-Save, then wait ~1–2 minutes.

 ## Run locally